 This means you could be impenetrable even while torrenting and never have your identity exposed through your connection dropping or brute force.

-It also has some of the best pricing, making it very affordable in a country such as Kuwait, where Internet itself is already considered expensive.
+It also has some of the best pricing, making it very affordable in a country such as Kuwait, where the Internet itself is already considered expensive.

-Ultimately, its multi-multi-platform compatibility is a little lackluster due to the lack of router support but it more than makes up for it by weightier pros than cons.
+Ultimately, its multi-multi-platform compatibility is a little lackluster due to the lack of router support, but it more than makes up for it by weightier pros than cons.

 One of the few VPN choices with servers in Kuwait, in addition to extremely good security.

 - Pros: servers in over 190 countries, AES 256-bit encryption, servers in Kuwait, seven-day trial, kill switch

 - Cons: may keep logs if authorities ask, non-customizable protocols

 - VPNpro rating: 7.4